 Project implementation schedules are determined by project proponents.
 A typical project timeline is illustrated in Figure 7-1.
 Specific stages and the length of time required for each stage vary from project to project.
 Project proponents can apply for grant funding to help support both the planning and construction phases of their projects.
-Project proponents provide schedule information when entering their projects into Opti and can update Opti on an ongoing basis as the project element.
+Project proponents provide schedule information when entering their projects into Opti and can update Opti on an ongoing basis as the project progresses.
+The use of Opti enables the plan partners to maintain an updated list of the status of each project element.
 Information can be submitted on overall project completeness, as well as the status of individual project components such as planning, design, and construction.
-The schedule information that has been submitted for SWRP projects is provided in Appendix F. The schedule information may be more or less complete depending on the project status and level of information available to the project proponents during the Call for Projects.
-Project schedules have not been vetted, but represent the information gathered during the 2017 Call for Projects.
-Opti serves as a living repository of the most up-to-date project schedule information, and project proponents may update their schedule information any time as project schedule information or completion.
+The schedule information that has been submitted for SWRP projects is summarized in Appendix F. Project schedules have not been vetted, but represent the information gathered during the 2017 Call for Projects.
+Opti serves as a living repository of the most up-to-date project schedule information.